- Uptime: 99.99%

 But the advantages don’t stop there.

-The WordPress hosting company throws in automated WordPress updates.
+Managed WordPress hosting adds automated WordPress updates.
 The system will ensure your core software, themes, and plugins are up-to-date without you having to keep track of new releases.
 It’s a massive time-saver, as all potential vulnerabilities are all patched up.

 The WordPress plans run a custom control panel.
 This retains all the key features while allowing for easy management of WordPress-related features.